 Limousine Rentals & More In Hazel Park, Roseville, Warren, St Clair Shores, Royal Oak, Sterling Heights, Oak Park, Ferndale, Pontiac, Troy, Birmingham, Rochester Hills, Southfield, Novi, Commerce Charter Twp, Waterford Twp, West Bloomfield Twp & Shelby Township MI | Tri-County area of Macomb, Oakland & Wayne, Michigan

 If your child is planning on attending their high school prom this spring you will want to book that limousine now.
 Many students choose to have a limo drive them around for the big night.
-Here at A Limo World we love helping your child make their prom night a special occasion by driving them around in a party bus or limousine.
+Here at A Limo World we love helping your child make their prom night a special occasion by driving them around in our corvette limo.
 Contact us today!